1922 Marquette Hilltoppers football team

 The 1922 Marquette Hilltoppers football team was an American football team that represented Marquette University as an independent during the 1922 college football season.
 In its first season under head coach Frank Murray, the team compiled an 8–0–1 record, shut out eight of its nine opponents, and outscored all opponents by a total of 213 to 3.
+It was Marquette's first of two consecutive undefeated seasons.
+During the combined 1922 and 1923 seasons, Marquette had a 16-0-1 record and shutout 13 of 16 opponents, giving up only 15 points.

+Quarterback Red Dunn was the team's leader in both 1922 and 1923.
+He later played eight years in the National Football League and led the Chicago Cardinals and Green Bay Packers to NFL championships in 1925, 1929, 1930, and 1931.